 One long understood role of professional advisors has been to work out an “orderly and desirable arrangement” for the disposition of a donor’s estate.
 The ultimate result is a plan that fulfills the donor’s wishes regarding their family and others they wish to benefit (which could include your charity).

-In addition, professional advisors are sometimes asked to conduct research for prospective donors regarding the financial health and operational activities of nonprofit organizations, in preparation for giving major gifts.
+In addition, professional advisors are asked to conduct research for prospective donors regarding the financial health and operational activities of nonprofit organizations, in preparation for giving major gifts.
 They are also charged to follow-up as a funded project progresses, to ensure the original intent of a donor’s gift is met.

 Some nonprofit organizations balk at donor-advised funds.
 See for instance Rebecca Koenig’s article for Philanthropy, “Backers and Critics of Donor-Advised Funds Debate Their Merits” (June 17, 2015).
 But whether or not nonprofits approve of these trends, it is an excellent idea to include professional advisors in their education and cultivation plans.